bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/integer.md

 Reflexive cast for completeness.

+# &lt;integer&gt; as large integer : large integer

+Casts an integer to a 128-bit signed integer.

 # &lt;integer&gt; as month : month

 Returns the name of the nth month of the year.